 "To be eligible for appointment to the program, residents must have successfully completed a clinical year consisting of training accredited by the ACGME, RCPSC, or CFPC in emergency medicine, family medicine, internal medicine, neurology, obstetrics and gynecology, pediatrics, surgery or surgical specialties, or any combination of these.
 The clinical year may also comprise a transitional year accredited by the ACGME or RCPSC."

 On February 26, 2014, the Accreditation Council for Graduate Medical Education (ACGME), American Osteopathic Association (AOA), and American Association of Colleges of Osteopathic Medicine (AACOM) announced the intent to merge into a single accreditation system.
 This has resulted in the USA Radiology Residency Program being able to accept applicants who have completed their preliminary clinical year in an ACGME-accredited program.
 Information on this ACGME policy is included in the document titled "Diagnostic Radiology Eligibility Considerations" [PDF], posted on the ACGME Radiology webpage.
 Per the ACGME policy, "Eligibility for R1 class July 1, 2018 and beyond: All residents entering radiology residency programs must be compliant with the 2016 clinical year eligibility requirements as stated."

 How does the USA Radiology Residency accept applications?

 The USA Radiology Residency program only accepts application through the Electronic Residency Application Service (ERAS) a service of the Association of American Medical Schools (AAMC).

 View the ERAS FAQs.

-What is the timeline for applying and matching into the USA Radiology Residency this interview season?
+What is the timeline for applying and matching into the USA Radiology Residency?

 What are the minimum criteria for an applicant to receive consideration by the program?